crigroup/osrobotics/system/introduction.md

 ![Software architecture.](../assets/system/software_architecture.png)

-Figure 5 shows a representation of the software architecture.
+The figure above shows a representation of the software architecture.
 The simulation of the hardware components is done using **Gazebo**.
 It is a multi-robot simulator in a 3-dimensional world, with a robust physics engine, high-quality graphics, and convenient programmatic and